Rhiannon-Udall/cbcflow/docs/source/updating-metadata-with-the-python-api.rst

 If the library already contains metadata for the superevent described by ``sname``, then that metadata will be loaded.
 Otherwise, this superevent will start with default data.

-We can see that for this library we are creating defaults for this supervent, since it has not been previously initialized.
-To see what these defaults look like, we can do:
+To see what our metadata looks like, we can use the ``pretty_print()`` method:

 .. code-block::

     >>> metadata.pretty_print()
-    INFO:cbcflow.metadata:Metadata contents for S230331h:
+    INFO:cbcflow.metadata:Metadata contents for S230409lg:
     INFO:cbcflow.metadata:{
-        "Sname": "S230331h",
+        "Sname": "S230409lg",
         "Info": {
             "Labels": [],
             "SchemaVersion": "v2",